 Another expense is the batteries.
 Your free power system will require a backup.
 A new battery costs $200-$300, so having a complete backup will cost you about $7000.
 The batteries need to be replaced once in several years.
 You can also go for used batteries to reduce costs; you can find those at a server farm.

 Please notice that the costs are also affected by whether you choose off grid or on grid solar.
+Also, if you do not wish to fix a solar panel to your rooftop yet, here is a list of the best portable solar panels.

 Do you need to dig a well?
 Not if you have a fresh water source on your property.
 This can be a lake or a stream.
 Remember that this water must be treated and filtered before you can consume it and use for washing, since it may contain pathogens and chemicals.
 Here is a useful article that lists all methods of water filtration and purification.